-Wondrous Rocks and So Much More
+Wondrous Terrain and So Much More

 It is the uniqueness of the rocks that caused Bryce Canyon to be designated as a national park.
 These famous spires, called "hoodoos," are formed when ice and rainwater wear away the weak limestone that makes up the Claron Formation.
 However, the hoodoos' geologic story is also closely tied to the rest of the Grand Staircase region and the Cedar and Black Mountains volcanic complex.
 In short, Bryce has enough fascinating geology to fill a textbook.

 We invite you to surf this section of our website to learn about some of the highlights of Bryce Canyon's natural world, and hope that one day you'll come and see the real thing in person.

 Note: This portion of our site is constantly expanding.
 Questions?
 Comments?
 Please don't hesitate to share.Contact us with your thoughts.